Tutnese: Language rules

-A different set of syllables for the Tutahash language game had appeared in The New York Times Magazine several decades earlier, and the author noted the similarities between Tutahash and the "Double Dutch" language game, which he claimed to be the third most widely spoken language game in the United States when he was writing in 1944, but he also indicated several differences between the two, detailed in the following table:
+A different set of syllables for the language game had appeared in The New York Times Magazine several decades earlier, and the author noted the similarities between the "Tutahash" and the "Double Dutch" language game, which he claimed to be the third most widely spoken language game in the United States when he was writing in 1944, but he also indicated several differences between the two, detailed in the following table:

-Double letters in a word, rather than being repeated, are preceded by the syllable square or squa to indicate doubling.
-For doubled vowels, the prefix becomes squat instead—thus, OO would be spoken as squat-oh.
+Double letters in a word, rather than being repeated, are preceded by the syllable square to indicate doubling.

 For example, "tree" becomes "Tutrugsquatee" and "I took a walk to the park yesterday" becomes "I tutsquatohkuck a wackalulkuck tuto tuthashe pubarugkuck yubesustuterugdudayub."

-While spaces between words are always ignored, at least one "dialect" of the language requires that the first syllable of the name of any given punctuation mark be spoken, thus a full stop (period) is Per, a question mark is Que (Kway or Kay, varies), and a comma is Com.

 History

 Enslaved African Americans were not permitted to read or write, and could be severely punished if they were discovered to be literate.
 African Americans in the southeastern United States created Tutnese to covertly teach spelling and reading.
-Some used it in the presence of authority figures, such as slave masters or police.

-After the abolishment of slavery it became legal for freed African-Americans to learn to read and write, thus Tutnese fell out of practice for many.
-Since one of the main reasons Tutnese was created was for enslaved African Americans to learn to read and write, over time the language naturally was spoken by fewer people.

 In the mid-1990s, Gloria McIlwain published an academic article and a book on the Tut language.
-In 2021, Tutnese gained traction on social media platforms, including Discord, Google Classroom and TikTok.
-For some social media users, learning Tutnese was a way perpetuate African American traditions and culture.
-The social media discourse around Tutnese also saw debate over gatekeeping the language game, with some advocating for its being shared only in closed groups among African Americans whose ancestors were enslaved in the United States while others promoted public sharing of the game and its rules to reach as many African Americans as possible.
+In 2021, Tutnese gained traction on social media platforms including Discord, Google Classroom and TikTok.
+For some social media users, learning Tutnese was a way to preserve African American traditions and culture.
+The social media discourse around Tutnese also saw debate over gatekeeping the language game, with some advocating for its being shared only in closed groups among African Americans whose ancestors were enslaved in the United States while others promoted public sharing of Tut and its rules among as many African Americans as possible.

-There is a version used in some parts of the United States called Yuckish or Yukkish, which uses more or less the same constructs.